oasci/pitt-biosc1540-2024f/content/lectures/03/activities/quality/index.md

 You will be given two collections of data on the right.
 We want to look at the "FastQC on collection 1: Webpage" <a href="https://omics.crumblearn.org/genomics/assembly/qc/fastqc/fastqc_forward_initial.html" target="blank">forward</a> and <a href="https://omics.crumblearn.org/genomics/assembly/qc/fastqc/fastqc_reverse_initial.html" target="blank">reverse</a>.
-These reports contain a bunch of useful information, but we generally check a few things first.
-Please read the [FastQC report guide](https://omics.crumblearn.org/genomics/assembly/qc/fastqc/analysis/) for plot explanations.
+These reports contain a bunch of useful information, please read the [FastQC report guide](https://omics.crumblearn.org/genomics/assembly/qc/fastqc/analysis/) for explanations.

-## Trim and filter

-The quality drops in the middle of these sequences.
-This could cause bias in downstream analyses with these potentially incorrectly called nucleotides.
-Sequences must be treated to reduce bias in downstream analysis.
-Trimming can help to increase the number of reads the aligner or assembler are able to successfully use, reducing the number of reads that are unmapped or unassembled.
-In general, quality treatments include:

-1. Trimming/cutting/masking sequences
-    -   from low quality score regions
-    -   beginning/end of sequence
-    -   removing adapters
-2. Filtering of sequences
-    -   with low mean quality score
-    -   too short
-    -   with too many ambiguous (N) bases

-To accomplish this task we will use [Cutadapt](https://cutadapt.readthedocs.io/en/stable/index.html), a tool that enhances sequence quality by automating adapter trimming as well as quality control.